Rogers

 Alexandria

-Alexandria is the author of the critically acclaimed middle grade fantasy series The Witch, the Sword, and the Cursed Knights, and the upcoming Spellbound Solstice, available to pre-order now.
+Alexandria is the author of the critically acclaimed middle grade fantasy series The Witch, the Sword, and the Cursed Knights, and Spellbound Solstice, available to pre-order now.

 A Wisconsin native, she now lives in Edinburgh with her husband, daughter, and dog.